ray-project/ray-llm/models/README.md

 * `strip_whitespace` - Whether to automatically strip whitespace from left and right of the content for the messages provided in the ChatCompletions API.

+You can see an example in the [Adding a new model](#adding-a-new-model) section below.

 ### Scaling config

 Finally, the `scaling_config` section specifies what resources should be used to serve the model - this corresponds to Ray AIR [ScalingConfig](https://docs.ray.io/en/latest/train/api/doc/ray.train.ScalingConfig.html).
 Note that the `scaling_config` applies to each model replica, and not the entire model deployment (in other words, each replica will have `num_workers` workers).